-Basically, readability objectively measures a text’s accessibility: how effectively it will reach or match the target audience.
-But readability goes beyond understanding just the words on a page.
-Readability also encompasses the flow, tone, and structure of the content.
+But readability goes beyond understanding just the words on a page or screen.
+Readability also includes the flow, tone, and structure of the content.

-We can score readability through tests by applying readability formulas.
-They are mathematical in nature; their primary aim is to measure the grade level a person must have to read and comprehend a text.
-Writers consider these formulas as simple ways to judge read-ability, i.e., a text’s difficulty level.
+We can score readability by using readability formulas.
+They are mathematical in nature; their aim is to measure the grade level a person needs to read and comprehend a text.
+Writers consider these formulas as simple, fast calculations to score read-ability , i.e., a text’s difficulty level .

 Readability formulas are invaluable tools, especially in education, publishing, and digital content.
-They help “match” material to the intended audience, whether that’s students, consumers, or professionals.
-But as John Carroll once remarked, “People are more complex than the formulas that measure them.”
-His statement underscores that while these formulas are incredibly useful, they are not definitive measures.
+They help “match” material to the intended audience, whether that’s for students, consumers, or professionals.

 Let’s face it: writing any type of text takes time and effort.
-This text may be unique in its contents, yet fails to serve its primary purpose: making the reader understand and use it.
+This text may be unique in its contents, yet fails to serve its purpose: helping the reader understand and use it.
 The problem many writers face is how to score readability.
-These formulas offer the solution.
+These formulas are the solution.

 Researchers and writers have been using readability formulas since the 1920s; pioneering linguists like Rudolph Flesch and Jeanne S. Chall have spent decades of research devising the most accurate formulas.